rp2215/csv-quality-checker/README.md

 }
 ```

-Planned custom rule improvements:

-- Minimum and Maxmimum numeric value validation
-- Allowed values validation
-- More data types validation support

 ---

-### Report Output Options

-The command line interface allows the user to choose how reports are produced:

-- Display report in the terminal
+### Batch Processing

+The CLI and web interface both support batch CSV processing.

+Batch Processing allows:

+- Processing of all CSV files in selected folder or upload batch
+- Scanning of folders recursively to find all CSV files
+- Per file success or failure reports
-- Save report as a Markdown file
+- Continuation of processing if a file in batch fails
-- Display and save the report at the same time
-- Choose a custom report name
-- Automatically generate unique report names for batch outputs
-- Include custom rules validation results in terminal and Markdown reports

 ---

-### Web Interface
+### Flask Web Interface

-The project includes a Flask web interface that allows users to upload CSV files trhough their browser and view a generated data quality report.
+The Flask web app allows user to analyse their CSV files through a browser reusing the same core processing logic as the CLI.

-Current web features
+Current web features:

-- Upload CSV files through an HTML form
+- Upload one or more CSV files
-- Validate that uploaded files are CSV files
-- Save uploaded files into a web uploads folder
-- Use timestamped filenames for saved uploads
-- Support multiple CSV file uploads
+- Upload an optional JSON rules file
-- Save each batch upload into a timestamped batch folder
-- Reuse existing CLI batch processing logic
+- Create a custom rules JSON file through the browser
-- Display batch report results in the browser
+- View batch results in the browser
-- Display successful and failed file counts
+- Download Markdown reports
-- Display per-file report summaries
+- Choose custom report names
-- Display warning messages for each uploaded file
-- Basic CSS styling for the upload and report pages
+- Use timestamped upload and report folders to avoid filename collisions
-- add custom rule file upload/creation support

-Planned web improvements

-- Add charts to display quality issues
-- add .md report downloads
-- improve styling and responsive layout

 ---